Georgia Tech Data Center

 Phoenix

-Phoenix accelerates Georgia Tech’s computational research efforts in astrophysics, biology, health sciences, chemistry, materials, manufacturing, public policy, and other disciplines.
-Phoenix debuted In Fall 2020 at 1.84 Linpack petaflops of computing power, earning it a 277th ranking on the Top500.
+The Phoenix cluster accelerates Georgia Tech’s computational research efforts in astrophysics, biology, health sciences, chemistry, materials, manufacturing, public policy, and other disciplines.
+Phoenix debuted in Fall 2020 with 1.84 Linpack petaflops of computing power, earning it a 277th ranking on the Top500.

 Free-Tier Credits

-Each PI is provided 1TB of project storage and a number of credits equivalent to 10,000 CPU-hours (per month) on a 192GB compute node.
-These credits may be used towards any computational resources (e.g., GPUs, high memory nodes) that are available within the Phoenix cluster.
-All PACE users also have access to the preemptable backfill queue at no cost.
-Unused free-tier credits roll over each month to a maximum of 4 months worth of credits (40K CPU-hours equivalent).
+Academic and research faculty are eligible for generous free-tier compute and storage accounts on Phoenix, providing 1TB of project storage and computational credits equivalent to 10,000 CPU-hours per month on a 192GB compute node.
+These credits may be used toward any computational resources (e.g., GPUs, high-memory nodes) available within the Phoenix cluster.
+Unused free-tier credits roll over each month, up to a maximum of 4 months’ worth of credits (40K CPU-hours equivalent).

-Visit the Participation in PACE page for more about free-tier, how to enroll, and a usage cost calculator.
+Visit the Participation in PACE page for more information about the free tier, how to enroll, and a usage cost calculator.